-- 2 eggs
+- 2 large eggs

-- ½ C coconut milk
+- 114 ml coconut milk canned, full-fat

 - ½ Tbsp vanilla extract

-- 227 g ½ box mochiko rice flour
+- 227 g (½ box) glutinous rice flour (mochiko)

-- 1 Tbsp activated charcoal optional, available at health food stores
+- 1 Tbsp black activated charcoal optional

 - Cut into squares using a sharp serrated knife and serve at room temperature.

-Recipe inspired by and adapted from Rezel Kealoha.
+Recipe inspired by Rezel Kealoha.